MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_BillingEmails.md

 ---
 title: Get Billing Alerts
-ms.service: msa-help
-ms.subservice: msa-billing-payments-tax
-ms.topic: article
+description: Find out how to sign up for billing notifications, including notifications with links to your end-of-month summaries of your payments for the previous month. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-billing-payments-tax ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
-ms.date: 6/11/2026
-description: Find out how to sign up for billing notifications, including notifications with links to your end-of-month summaries of your payments for the previous month.
 ---

 # Get billing alerts